abdoum/al-jazariah.github.io/README.md

 </div>

-This project is for learning and memorizing this poem for quran students.
+This free and open source project is for learning and memorizing this poem for quran students.